Graylog2/documentation/pages/installation.rst

   2013-10-01 12:13:22,382 DEBUG: org.elasticsearch.transport.netty - [graylog-server] connected to node [[Unuscione, Angelo][thN_gIBkQDm2ab7k-2Zaaw][inet[/10.37.160.227:9300]]]

-You can find the ``graylog-server`` logs in ``logs/``.
+You can find the ``graylog-server`` logs in the directory ``logs/``.

 **Important:** All ``graylog-server`` instances must have synchronised time.
-We strongly recommend to use `NTP <http://en.wikipedia.org/wiki/Network_Time_Protocol>`_ on all machines of your Graylog infrastructure.
+We strongly recommend to use `NTP <http://en.wikipedia.org/wiki/Network_Time_Protocol>`_ or similar mechanisms on all machines of your Graylog infrastructure.

 Supplying external logging configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``graylog-server`` uses log4j for its internal logging and ships with a `default log configuration file <https://github.com/Graylog2/graylog2-server/blob/master/graylog2-server/src/main/resources/log4j.xml>` which is embedded within the shipped jar.
+The ``graylog-server`` uses Log4j for its internal logging and ships with a `default log configuration file <https://github.com/Graylog2/graylog2-server/blob/1.0.0/graylog2-server/src/main/resources/log4j.xml>` which is embedded within the shipped JAR.

 In case you need to overwrite the configuration ``graylog-server`` uses, you can supply a Java system property specifying the path to the configuration file in your ``graylogctl`` script.
 Append this before the `-jar` paramter::